VivekThazhathattil/ViSmartCab/README.md

 * Navigate to the repo directory: `cd vismartcab`
 * Execute `make build` from the current directory.
 This will build the program.
 Make sure you have SFML libraries in your system.

-Simply delete the file `saveData/qTable.dat` to start a fresh training session.
+Run `make clean; make` to remove any previous sessions and to start a fresh new session.
-You may also replace the file `saveData/qTable.dat` with another file of the same name to resume training that session.
+You may also replace the file `saveData/qTable.dat` with similar file of the same name to resume training for that session.

 ### Features

 * Press up arrow and down arrow to slow down/ speed up the simulation/training.
 * Autosaves `Reward Table` so that it can be reused if a run is halted for some unforseen reason and the user wishes to continue training.
 * Displays important information pertaining to the run alongside the graphical window.
+* `saveData/stats.dat` stores the score and time-taken for all the episodes thus far.
+* Configure your own walls easily using the function `addWall(orientation, length, origin_x, origin_y)` in `src/wall.cpp`.
+Specify `orientation` to be horizontal using 'h' or vertical using 'v', 1 unit of wall length being sidelength of the grid and `origin_x` and `origin_y` specifies the coordinates of the wall origin.
+Recompile after configuration to switch to use your wall setup.

 ### Issues